Four officials suspended in South Africa's widening Gupta scandal

 The scandal has ranged from farce - border officials had to interrupt the four-day wedding at the luxurious Sun City resort to get guests to fill in belated customs forms - to a potentially serious diplomatic incident.

-A top foreign ministry bureaucrat who helped secure landing rights from Waterkloof commanders has already been suspended, and Indian High Commission officials who went directly to the base commanders for landing permits are also in trouble.
+A top foreign ministry bureaucrat who helped secure landing rights from Waterkloof commanders has already been suspended, and Indian High Commission officials who approached the four suspended commanders directly are also in trouble.

+The defence ministry said on Thursday it had rejected a request from the Guptas to use the base but the Indian High Commission in Pretoria then approached the Chief of State Protocol at the foreign ministry for authorisation.

 "It is not normal that an official at an embassy goes to a government entity and starts soliciting permits," Foreign Minister Maite Nkoana-Mashabane told journalists.